AymanAbd9/Rock-vs-Mine-Classification/README.md

-# KNN Classification for Sonar Data
+# Rock vs Mine Classification

 This project demonstrates the use of the K-Nearest Neighbors (KNN) algorithm to classify sonar data.
 The sonar dataset contains information about objects detected underwater, categorized as either "Rock" or "Mine" based on their acoustic properties.